matteolc/-palettebro/packages/generator/README.md

 - The `primary` color gets a rainbow scale to use in charts
 - Various surface and outline colors are generated following [Material UI 3](https://m3.material.io/styles/color/roles) color roles guidelines

+(*) Hues are rotated in `OKLCH`, which has more uniform hues than other color spaces.
+However, instead of using `OKLCH`'s chroma and lightness, it uses saturation and lightness from `OKHSL`, as it is a more human-friendly way of interacting with color.
+See [Schemist](https://github.com/felixgirault/schemist)

-(*) Currently supported Tailwind, Material UI and Bootstap
+(**) Currently supported Tailwind, Material UI and Bootstap

 ### Palette
 ![Palette](../../docs/palette.png)